chemharuka/PQ_HDR_to_Gain_Map_HDR/README.md

 Include:

-1. PQHDRtoGMHDR, which convert png, tiff etc. HDR file (which supported by macOS, like PQ HDR / HLG HDR / UltraHDR) to Adaptive HDR (gain map heic file).
+1. PQHDRtoGMHDR, which convert png, tiff etc. HDR file (which supported by macOS, like PQ HDR / HLG HDR) to Adaptive HDR (gain map heic file).
 This code will read a image file as both SDR and HDR image, then calculate difference between two images as gain map.
 2. heic_hdr.py, a ChatGPT generated python script to convert all TIFF file to HEIC.

 ## Usage